awietek/xdiag/docs/user_guide/installation.md

         ```

-Of course the compilation process can be modified to allow for further optimizations.
-We collect several common scenarios in the [Advanced Compilation](documentation/compilation/advanced_compilation.md) guide.
+The compilation process can be modified and also allows for further optimizations.
+We collect several common scenarios in the [Advanced Compilation](../documentation/compilation/advanced_compilation.md) guide.